AVEVA/CONNECT-data-services-developer-docs/content/_includes/data-view-label.md

 | Timestamp | Power In Value | Power Out Value |
 ```

-In cases where the identifiers are unique, the identifier is suffixed with an ordinal number, its position.
+In cases where the identifiers are not unique, the identifier is suffixed with an ordinal number, its position.
 For example:

 ```md
 | Timestamp.0 | Value.1 | Value.2 |